Posted on: October 11, 2020

 In the 1950s, as part of his work on social theory, psychologist Julian Rotter first discussed the concept of the Locus of Control.
 A person’s locus of control refers to the place — internal or external — where they place the responsibility for their life’s events.
-If a person places or assigns control more internally, that person puts the responsibility for things on themselves, while someone who places control more externally tends to put the responsibility for events and circumstances on someone else.
+If a person places or assigns control more internally, that person puts the responsibility on themselves, while someone who places control more externally tends to put the responsibility for events and circumstances on someone else.

 Generally speaking, the more internal a person’s locus (that is, the more that they tend to put the responsibility for things happening or not happening on themselves), the more they see themselves as the director of events in their life, and thus, they feel more in control of their lives.
-Therefore, creating a more internalized locus of control can help to limit the emergence and effect of the stress someone might otherwise feel about all the things happening around them.
+Therefore, creating a more internalized locus of control can help to limit the emergence and effect of the stress you might otherwise feel about all the things happening around you.

-Conversely, the more external a person’s locus of control (in other words, the more they place the responsibility for things happening and not on other people and places), the more they see themselves as a character in life’s events, impacted and moved by forces that are completely beyond their control.
+Conversely, the more external a person’s locus of control (in other words, the more they place the responsibility for things happening or not happening on other people and places), the more they see themselves as a character in life’s events, impacted and moved by forces that are completely beyond their control.
 It is easy to see in this situation that if someone or something outside of you is largely responsible for what is happening to you, you will probably feel at the mercy of those forces that remain beyond your control.